- 1. Name of the medicinal product

 The label will include:Read the enclosed leaflet before taking this product.Do not take if you• have (or have had two or more episodes of ) a stomach ulcer, perforation or bleeding • are allergic to ibuprofen or any other ingredient of the product, aspirin or other related painkillers• are taking other NSAID painkillers, or aspirin with a daily dose above 75mg Speak to a pharmacist or your doctor before taking this product if you• have or have had asthma, diabetes, high cholesterol, high blood pressure, a stroke, heart, liver, kidney or bowel problemsThis product is intended for children aged between 3 months and 12 years.

-If you are an adult taking this product:Speak to a pharmacist or your doctor before taking if:• You are a pregnant• You are trying to get pregnant• Are elderly• Are a smokerIf symptoms persist for more than 3 days consult your doctor.For children under 6 months, if the symptoms persist for more than 24 hours (3 doses) consult your doctor.
+If you are an adult taking this product:Speak to a pharmacist or your doctor before taking if:• You are a pregnant• You are trying to get pregnant• Are elderly• Are a smokerIf symptoms persist for more than 3 days consult your doctor.For children under 6 months, if the symptoms persist for more than 24 hours or worsen (3 doses) consult your doctor.

 Ibuprofen should be used with caution in combination with:Anticoagulants: NSAIDS may enhance the effects of anti-coagulants, such as warfarin (See section 4.4).Antihypertensives and diuretics: NSAIDs may diminish the effect of these drugs.
 Diuretics can increase the risk of nephrotoxicity of NSAIDs.Corticosteroids: as these may increase the risk of gastrointestinal ulceration or bleeding (see Section 4.4)Anti-platelet agents and selective serotonin reuptake inhibitors (SSRIs): increased risk of gastrointestinal bleeding (see section 4.4).Cardiac glycosides: NSAIDs may exacerbate cardiac failure, reduce GFR and increase plasma glycoside levels.Lithium: There is evidence for potential increases in plasma levels of lithium.Methotrexate: There is a potential for an increase in plasma methotrexate.Ciclosporin: Increased risk of nephrotoxicity.Mifepristone: NSAIDs should not be used for 8-12 days after mifepristone administration as NSAIDs can reduce the effect of mifepristone.Tacrolimus: Possible increased risk of nephrotoxicity when NSAIDs are given with tacrolimusZidovudine: Increased risk of haematological toxicity when NSAIDs are given with zidovudine.
 There is evidence of an increased risk haemarthroses and haematoma in HIV (+) haemophiliacs receiving concurrent treatment with zidovudine and ibuprofen.Quinolone antibiotics: Animal data indicate that NSAIDs can increase the risk of convulsions associated with quinolone antibiotics.
 Patients taking NSAIDs and quinolones may have an increased risk of developing convulsions